raytek-cafe/Nocturne/README.md

 Ability to bring back the 16x16 icon back (nocturne.smalliconbehavior.enabled)

+Reimplemented -moz-win-glass for a glass look with borders

 ## Credits

 If I've forgotten to put your name here, please let me know and I'll add it.